mlcommons/medperf/examples/safety_benchmark/RUNBOOK-GCP.md

 ## Gotchas

 - **The VM must be stopped before a run.** MedPerf starts it.
-The admin script leaves it stopped; if a run dies, stop it by hand before retrying.
+The operator stack leaves it stopped; if a run dies, stop it by hand before retrying.
 - **Re-run `update_*_cc_policy` after rebuilding the image.** The policy binds the image digest.
 A new build is a new identity and the key will not be released.